House Cleaning Series: Hard Floor Cleaning And Maintenance

 Further Thoughts On Mopping

-Mopping has always been one of the least looked forward to chores of housekeeping.
+Mopping has always been one of the least looked forward to chores of domestic cleaning in London (a vital part of housekeeping).
 Grandma did it on her hands and knees with a pail of water and a scrub brush, and many people still contend that this is the best way.
 Since grandma's time, the market has come out with tile and linoleum that is supposed to be easier to mop, and easier to take care of between mopping.
 Even so, a good, once a week mop is still needed to keep your floors clean and germ-free.
 Here are some tips to make this job easier:

 If you fail to seep the floor thoroughly, you're only pushing dirty water and soil around, not mopping it up.
 The best way to sweep the floor is not to use a broom at all, but to vacuum it before mopping.
 This way you will get the corners and the crud under the lip of the fridge completely.
 Use the hose attachment to get every nook.